The Fair Use Minefield

 Safe Harbor, or Not?

 There’s no safe harbor when asserting fair use.
 The only safe harbors are to either: A) Not use other’s content, or B) Get permission in advance.
-Fair use is really an assertion that one makes when using someone else’s content without permission, and the content owner might disagree.
+That’s because fair use is really an assertion that one makes when using someone else’s content without permission, and the content owner might disagree.
 Don’t use content without permission, and there’s no fair use assertion in play to disagree over.

 There’s a body of case law surrounding fair use.
 Case law is the collection of legal actions around an issue such as fair use, including the specific circumstances of each case and how it was settled.
 Do some reading to become familiar with fair use issues and case law if you plan to assert the fair use doctrine.
 Keep in mind that one can be sued at any time, even when one is in the right.